-Generally speaking, preferred stockholders only receive their stated dividends and nothing more.
-If a preferred stock is described as 10% preferred stock with a par value of $100, then its dividend will be $10 per year (whether the corporation's earnings were $10 million or $10 billion).
-Preferred stock that earns no more than its stated dividend is the norm; it is known as nonparticipating preferred stock.
+Generally, preferred stockholders receive the stated dividends and nothing more.
+If a preferred stock is described as 10% preferred stock with a par value of $100, the dividend per share will be $10 per year (whether the corporation’s earnings were $10 million or $10 billion).
+Preferred stock that earns no more than its stated dividend is the norm and it is known as nonparticipating preferred stock.

 Occasionally a corporation issues participating preferred stock.
 Participating preferred stock allows for dividends greater than the stated dividend.
 Since this feature is unusual, it is prudent to assume that all preferred stock is nonparticipating unless it is clearly stated otherwise.